 Centre for Future Societies Research carries out interdisciplinary investigations into complex ways of making our future world a better place.
-It gathers over 50 academic and research staff across seven academic Schools, including: 16 Professors, two Associate Professors and over 30 other members of staff.
+The Centre membership consists of nearly 120 academic and research members of staff.
 This creates an exceptionally diverse collection of knowledge and expertise that is commensurable with the hard and open problems of increasing our understanding for the ways of creating better future societies.

 The Centre links to the six university research themes of food, global economy, health and wellbeing, heritage, cultures and communities, information and security, and space.
 Its research areas are compatible with the areas of the University Alliance (UA) Doctoral Training Alliance focus on Future Societies, including: